FLAGSTAFF, Ariz. -- The news came during a hopeful time on the largest Native American reservation.

 Brown has mixed feelings because she previously participated in a vaccine trial with Johns Hopkins.

-In separate research, the Johns Hopkins University's Center for American Indian Health determined the first generation of vaccines for bacterial meningitis was less effective among Navajo and Apache children 6 months and younger, Hammitt said.
+It was related to research that determined the first generation of vaccines for bacterial meningitis was less effective among Navajo and Apache children 6 months and younger, Hammitt said.
 The rate of the disease used to be five to 10 times higher among those children than the general population.

 Researchers and doctors in Native American communities also have found that standard doses for medications like blood thinners weren't always the best fit for tribal members.